fullstack-development/web3-roadmap/defi/trading/dex/dex.md

 * What is a DEX?
 * How is a DEX different from a CEX?‍
 * What are the main benefits of DEXs?
-* What are some of the drawbacks of DEXs?
+* What are th main risks of DEXs?
 * Which cryptocurrencies can be traded on a DEX?
 * Why do DEXes need the liqudity pools?
 * How do DEXes work?